wilsonmar/oss-perf/tableau.md

 The <strong>Tableau Reader</strong> client can read (but not save) packaged workbooks.

-These are subject to change at any time, and subject to negotiation.
-But a little birdie told me ...
-Tableau Desktop costs $1999.
+ Prices are subject to change at any time, and subject to negotiation.
+ At time of writing, Tableau Desktop costs $1999.
  Tableau Server is around $1000 per user or ~$200K for an unlimited user license.
  Tableau Cloud costs $500/per user per year.
  The Tableau Cloud plan includes 100 GB of storage.
 I do not know the storage add-on costs for groups wanting more than 100 GB.

-Tableau makes use of HTML5.
+Tableau makes use of HTML5 within internet browsers.
 It's unlike Microsoft Power Viewer, which depends upon installation of Silverlight and thus not mobile device friendly.

 <a name=“MobileApp”>
 ## Mobile App</a>